 Edited a report on Google Drive?
 Used Instagram to share vacation pictures?
 Chances are, by now you’ve heard of – or if you answered yes to either question – used – the cloud.

 During the past several years, cloud computing has caused major change waves in technology and business spheres alike with its remote storage and on-demand access capabilities.
 Also causing major waves?
 Increasing flood risks.
-By the end of this century, researchers estimate that the frequency of floods will increase across 42 percent of land on Earth and that between 27 - 93 million people will be affected by devastating flooding.
+By the end of this century, researchers estimate that the frequency of floods will increase across 42% of land on Earth and that between 27 - 93 million people will be affected by devastating flooding.

 The combination of the exponential growth in computing technology, continual advances in software and modeling methodology and major developments in data capture and availability have created a demand from both users of flood modeling software and clients, to make it quicker to run more detailed model simulations – as the risks increase in the coming years.